Azure-Samples/modern-data-warehouse-dataops/.github/ISSUE_TEMPLATE/sample-complete-review.md

 ---
-name: Definition of Done Review
+name: Sample Complete Review
-about: Verify User Story meets acceptance criteria, has key features and meets Definition of Done
+about: Final review before merging feature branch into the main branch.
 title: ''
 labels: Release
 assignees: ''

 ---

-This checklist is for verifying all User Story Acceptance Criteria and Definition of Done (DoD) have been completed in order to move User Story to "Done".
+This checklist is for verifying if a Sample is ready to be merged into the main branch.

-## USER STORY TITLE
+## SAMPLE TITLE

-Add user story or References #issue
+< Description >

 ## Acceptance Criteria